m32795434/touch-carousel/README.md

 ## Touch-Carousel

-This Carousel is an OOP one (with Js Classes).
+This Carousel follows an OOP approach (with Js Classes).
 I applied a "Play/Pause" logic to it, and make it "fully featured" for mouse, keyboard, and touch screens.
 It's fully responsive too.

 Technologies and Concepts: lot of ES7+ JavaScript, POO, Navigation Logic, Touch Events, DOM, Scss and Parcel.